Frequently Asked Questions

 The Basic Questions

-How do I contact the school?
+How do I request records?

-Prospective families may send an email to info@logosonlineschool.com, OR you may call the school office at 833.775.4667 (office hours are 7am-4pm Pacific time, Monday through Friday).
+You may also call the school office at 833.775.4667.
+Our office hours are 7am-4pm Pacific time, Monday through Friday.

-Families with students already enrolled in LOS should communicate with the administration via ClassReach (log in to your parent account here).
+Families with students already enrolled in LOS should communicate with the administration via ClassReach (login to your parent account here).
 After logging in to your parent account, go to the Messages tab in your ClassReach account and type a name in the "To" field:

 Is Logos Online School accredited?